Inspired by Historical Events

 An epic American Civil War folk tale, spanning cultures, continents and generations, exploring the intimate relationships between common folk of diverse cultures.

 Shay is an orphan.
 A young Asian boy with no link to his past – except for a mysterious jade amulet – and no idea what fate has in store for his future.
 Not until an American merchant captain

 raises him to be a man, who becomes a valiant Union Army scout during the height of the American Civil War.

-Across the oceans, a young girl is ripped from her homeland and tossed aboard a ship set sail for America.
+Across the oceans, a young girl is ripped from her homeland in Africa and tossed aboard a ship set sail for America.
 She is sold to an Alabama plantation like livestock; her name, her identity, and her life stripped from her.
 Now, she is considered nothing more than a slave.